 CASA Nurse Ann Stillwater, M. Ed.
-RN CSN (PA)
+RN CSN

 As the full-time certified school nurse, I seek to improve lifetime health for the CASA community.
 After providing school nursing services to thousands of students in Ohio and Pennsylvania, I have resources for a wide variety of health concerns.

-Please see the Covid-19 Information webpage for helpful resources for many dimensions of health.
+Click on my Covid-19 Information webpage for helpful resources for many dimensions of health.

 Medications at school

 If your student needs prescription or over-the-counter medicine at school, have their health care provider complete a physician medication order form, found on the Parent/Student page of the website.
 A new form is required each school year or anytime there is a change or discontinuation of the medication.
-I am working towards hopefully having standing orders in place for the 2020-21 school year.
+I am working towards hopefully having standing orders in place during the 2020-21 school year.
 Then, only the parent/guardian needs to sign, authorizing certain over-the-counter medications, such as acetaminophen and ibuprofen at school.

 The State of Pennsylvania 11th grade Physical Exam and 12th grade Immunization requirements